opengdpr/OpenDSR/operating_model.md

 ## Working Group
 This is an open specification, there are no limits to who can implement or who can apply to be in the Working Group (including competitors of any existing members).
 The Working Group is composed of:
-- Working Group is composed of mParticle, AppsFlyer, Braze and Amplitude.
+- Working Group is composed of members from mParticle, AppsFlyer, Braze and Amplitude.
 - Participants are encouraged to be from product, engineering and privacy/legal/compliance roles as the content is technical.
-- Companies are favored in spaces heavily driven by personal data and affected by the GDPR: analytics, marketing, publishing, with a strong EU-presence

 ### What is expected of working group members?
 The Working Group drives the OpenGDPR initiative: